alexandreprl/amak-python-exercise-transporter-robots/README.md

 ### Exercise

 The class __RobotAgent__ contains the behavior of a transporter robot.
 A basic version has been implemented in which they randomly move, pick a box if there is one and drop it if they are in the drop zone.
 Implement a cooperative behavior in which the robots coordinate to move the boxes to the drop zone as fast as possible.

+- Launch the project and observe the behavior of the robots
+- Implement a cooperative behavior using stigmergy (communication through the environment)
+- Implement a cooperative behavior using communication between close robots

+Note: The implemented behaviors should work on room 1 and 2.
+The extra corridor in room 2 should be used to improve the performance of the system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>